Idempotency & Event Deduplication

 }

-row = db.query("SELECT balance, version FROM ledger WHERE id = %s", account_id)
+row = db.query("SELECT balance, version FROM ledger WHERE id = %s FOR UPDATE", account_id)

 if row.version != expected_version: